Hurst, Berkshire

-Hurst is a village in the civil parish of St Nicholas Hurst in the English county of Berkshire.
+Hurst is a village in the civil parish of St Nicholas Hurst in the Borough of Wokingham, Berkshire, England.
+The village lies between Twyford and Wokingham, about 1.5 mi north of the M4 motorway.

 Geography

-The parish of St Nicholas Hurst, is about 4 mi north of Wokingham and 2 mi south of Twyford in the county of Berkshire.
+The parish of St Nicholas Hurst is about 4 mi north of Wokingham and 2 mi south of Twyford in the county of Berkshire.
 It covers about 2.5 sqmi and is the largest civil parish in the Borough of Wokingham.
 The village is on the A321 Twyford – Wokingham road.
 There are a number of other smaller areas of sporadic development, the main ones being along Davis Street on the B3030 Twyford – Winnersh road, along the B3034 Forest Road, from Bill Hill to Binfield and on Broadcommon Road.

 The River Loddon flows north along the western side of the parish and a substantial proportion of the parish lies within the alluvial flood plain of this river and its tributaries.
 The most important exceptions to this are Church Hill just to the west of the village centre, and Ashridge to the south-east.
 The M4 motorway crosses the southern half of the parish but does not have any direct access within the parish.
 The A329(M) forms the south-west boundary, separating Hurst from Wokingham and Winnersh.
-The main London to Bristol railway line runs along the northern boundary, and Twyford railway station in the neighbouring parish of Twyford serves Hurst.
-Dinton Pastures Country Park is a country park located within Hurst.
+The main London to Bristol railway line runs along the northern boundary, and Twyford station in the neighbouring parish of Twyford serves Hurst.
+Dinton Pastures Country Park is a country park within Hurst.

 Notable buildings

 Parish church

 The Church of England parish church is dedicated to St Nicholas.
-The church is partly Norman and partly later medieval.
+The Grade I listed building is partly Norman and partly later medieval.
 The tower is of brick and was built in 1612.
-It contains eight bells, the largest six of which were cast in the 17th century.
-The two lightest bells were added in 1911.
+It contains eight bells, the largest six of which were cast in the 17th century; the two lightest bells were added in 1911.
 The church was restored in the 19th century by W. Fellows Prynne.
-There are many monuments of the 17th and 18th centuries and much 17th-century woodwork.
+There are many monuments of the 17th and 18th centuries, and much 17th-century woodwork.
 Burial monuments include those of Lady Margaret Savile (d.
 1631), widow of Sir Henry Savile, Provost of Eton College.